coverclock/com-diag-hazer/README.md

 * datagramsource - exercises a datagram sink.
 * dgnss - a script used to test other DNSS scripts.
 * gn803g - exercises the TOPGNSS GN-803G receiver.
+* gpsproplusblue - exercises the Bad Elf GPS Pro+ receiver via Bluetooth.
-* gpsproplus - exercises the Bad Elf GPS Pro+ receiver.
+* gpsproplususb - exercises the Bad Elf GPS Pro+ receiver via USB.
 * gr701w - exercises the NaviSys GR701W receiver.
 * gr701w1pps - exercises the NaviSys GR701W receiver and its 1PPS output.
 * lowresolution - same as bin/base.sh but with much much lower standards.